Wed. 2nd--Yep!!

 This is what life is all about...eternal families!

 The other significant thing I noticed was Evy's countenance.
 She radiated the Lord's light from within.
 She was beautiful before.
 But now...she is stunning.
+I loved the gift of being able to attend the temple during the pandemic.

 Sun.
 20th--Calvin loves babies.
 Especially little William Linford in our branch.